DavYang/Alaska/README.md

 - **Recommended vehicle**: SUV with AWD (Ford Escape, Subaru Forester, or similar)
   - Estimated cost: $900-1,100 for 9 days ($300-370 per person)
   - Book 3-4 months in advance for best rates
-  - Consider adding a second driver (often $10-15/day)

-### Alaska Railroad Option
-- While scenic, the railroad doesn't offer the flexibility needed for this itinerary
-- Could be incorporated for Anchorage to Denali segment if desired ($176 per person)

 ## Cost Breakdown